Mathématique: Chapter 5

 He needed to focus on Young.
 On Young.
 Not other things.

-Young was being unquestionably too nice and too cautious.
-“There’s nothing special about being a professor of mathematics,” Rush replied.
-He pressed his forehead against the wood of the doorframe and tried not to think of the things that he could not think about.
+Young was being too nice and too cautious.
+“There’s nothing special about being a professor of mathematics,” Rush pressed his forehead against the wood of the doorframe and tried not to think of the things he couldn’t think about.

 He was hearing a continuous tone.

 “Are your ears ringing?”
-Rush asked, finally closing in on something resembling salience.
+Rush asked, closing in on something resembling salience.

 “Yeah,” Young said.
 “It’s the gunshot at close quarters.”